o3de/o3de.org/content/docs/atom-guide/look-dev/six-point-lighting-tutorial.md

 Now that you have set up the six-point surface, you can use the new surface properties to apply custom lighting.
 You will make two types of lighting: directional lighting and image-based lighting (IBL). _Directional lighting_ is a light source that comes from a single direction. _IBL_ simulates omni-directional reflective, ambient-like, lighting from the environment around the entity.

 ### Add custom directional lighting
-As discussed earlier, you will make a light map that uses the lighting direction to determine which combination of the six sides should be lit up.
-Then, you can take the intensity of the light and how much the texel should be lit up from lighting in that direction to compute the overall lighting on that particular texel.
+As discussed earlier, you will make a light map that uses the lighting direction to determine which combination of the six sides to light up.
+Then, you will use the brightness with the texel's direction-respective lighting intensity to compute the overall lighting on that particular texel.

 1. Open `SixPointLighting.azsli`.